expectedparrot/edsl/docs/overview.rst

 EDSL offers a range of features that make it a powerful tool for conducting AI-powered research:

-*Declarative Design*
-EDSL's declarative design simplifies the creation and execution of complex research tasks, enabling users to achieve more with less code.
+**Declarative Design:** EDSL's declarative design simplifies the creation and execution of complex research tasks, enabling users to achieve more with less code.

-*Flexible Survey Construction*
-Users can create surveys with multiple questions, rules, and conditional logic, and administer them to diverse agents and models simultaneously.
+**Flexible Survey Construction:** Users can create surveys with multiple questions, rules, and conditional logic, and administer them to diverse agents and models simultaneously.

-*Parameterized Questions*
-Questions can be parameterized with scenarios to provide context or data, facilitating the administration of multiple versions of questions at once.
+**Parameterized Questions:** Questions can be parameterized with scenarios to provide context or data, facilitating the administration of multiple versions of questions at once.

-*Agent and Model Selection*
-EDSL supports the design of AI agents with unique traits and the selection of language models to generate responses, enabling diverse and rich response types.
+**Agent and Model Selection:** EDSL supports the design of AI agents with unique traits and the selection of language models to generate responses, enabling diverse and rich response types.

-*Built-in Data Analysis*
-EDSL provides built-in methods for analyzing and visualizing survey results, making it easy to explore and interpret research outcomes.
+**Built-in Data Analysis:** EDSL provides built-in methods for analyzing and visualizing survey results, making it easy to explore and interpret research outcomes.

-*Remote Caching and Inference*
-EDSL offers remote caching and inference features to store and share survey results and offload processing tasks to the Expected Parrot server.
+**Remote Caching and Inference:** EDSL offers remote caching and inference features to store and share survey results and offload processing tasks to the Expected Parrot server.

-*Python Integration*
-EDSL leverages Python's robust ecosystem, seamlessly integrating with existing Python tools.
+**Python Integration:** EDSL leverages Python's robust ecosystem, seamlessly integrating with existing Python tools.
 It is ideally used within a notebook environment, facilitating the execution and detailed analysis of research outcomes.

-*Model Agnosticism*
-The framework's design allows for the application of diverse language models and agents to the same set of questions, enabling comparative analysis across different models.
+**Model Agnosticism*:** The framework's design allows for the application of diverse language models and agents to the same set of questions, enabling comparative analysis across different models.

-*Open Source Flexibility*
-EDSL is open-source under a permissive license, offering the freedom to use, modify, and extend it for personal or commercial projects.
+**Open Source Flexibility:** EDSL is open-source under a permissive license, offering the freedom to use, modify, and extend it for personal or commercial projects.

 Coop: Collaborative Research Platform
 -------------------------------------

-*Enhancing Research Collaboration*
+**Enhancing Research Collaboration:**
 EDSL promotes not only the creation of research but also the sharing of insights, code and results.
 :ref:`coop` is a new platform designed to enhance collaborative research efforts by providing a centralized location for storing and sharing EDSL content and AI research.
 It provides a range of features, including:

-*Automatic Caching and Versioning*
+**Automatic Caching and Versioning:**
 Automatically store survey results and API calls on the Expected Parrot server to ensure that all aspects of your research are tracked and retrievable.

-*Remote Inference*
+**Remote Inference:**
 Run jobs on the Expected Parrot server to offload processing tasks, avoid the need to manage local resources and API keys, and speed up research execution.

 See the :ref:`coop` section for more information on how to use these features.